elv3rs/fortuno-docs/docs/about.rst

 Its name is an acronym for "Fortran Unit-Testing Objects", but also hints at the Esperanto word "fortuno" (fortune), symbolizing its goal of bringing success to Fortran developers and to their (hopefully) well tested projects.

-Fortuno offers a simple, user-friendly interface requiring only minimal amount of boiler-plate code when writing unit tests.
+Fortuno offers a simple, user-friendly interface requiring only minimal amount of boilerplate code when writing unit tests.
 It puts strong emphasis on modularity and extensibility, providing a robust foundation for creating customized unit testing environments.
 Fortuno is written in Fortran 2018.